JBowers0921/osticket-prereqs/README.md

 - Active subscription in Azure
 - Create a Resource Group
 - Create a Virtual Machine and connect to it remotely
-- Enable ISS and Web Platform
+- Enable IIS and Web Platform
 - Configure Permissions
 - Install osTicketing System